callum-hart/immutable-styles/docsNext/advancedConcepts/typedSelectors.md

 }
 ```

-From the CSS it's easy to identify what elements use the `.btn` class – we can clearly see `.btn` is used by elements of type `a` or `button`.
+From the CSS it's easy to identify what elements consume the `.btn` class – we can clearly see `.btn` is used by elements of type `a` or `button`.

 This also makes it easier to separate reusable styles from those specific to a certain element type – `text-decoration: none;` is only needed by `a` so is moved out into a ruleset of its own.